HTTP Headers

 ]

-You can also have the headers as a standard Headers
+You can convert it to a standard Headers

 object by using new Headers()